rdeusser/logsip/README.md

 }
 ```

+New() will write to anything that satisfies the io.Writer method so get creative!

-Logsip also provides a Default option if you just want to use os.Stdout anyway:
+Logsip also provides a Default option if you just want to use os.Stdout:

 ```go
 package main